 Employees typically work on the company premises, while independent contractors may be able to do the work at any location they desire, depending on the work to be performed.
 However, some employees are telecommuters, so this is not a good means of determining whether an individual is an employee or a contractor.
 If a worker does their job from home or another remote location, other issues are considered, such as whether the individual is directly supervised about how and when the work is done or if they are able to follow their own work pattern.

 If you need more information or help with an independent contractor agreement Florida, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.